ericphanson/ExplicitImports.jl/README.md

 In particular, this means it is hard to convert implicit imports to explicit as a formatting pass, for example.

 Given a running [language server](https://github.com/julia-vscode/LanguageServer.jl), however, I think it should be possible to query that for the information needed.

+[^1]: An alternate implementation using an `AbstractInterpreter` (like JET does) might solve this issue (at the cost of increased complexity), and possibly get some handling of tricky scoping situations "for free".